typst-community/glossarium/README.md

 # Typst glossary

 > Glossarium is based in great part of the work of [Sébastien d'Herbais de Thun](https://github.com/Dherse) from his master thesis available at: <https://github.com/Dherse/masterproef>.
-His glossary is available under the MIT licence [here](https://github.com/Dherse/masterproef/blob/main/elems/acronyms.typ).
+His glossary is available under the MIT license [here](https://github.com/Dherse/masterproef/blob/main/elems/acronyms.typ).

 Glossarium is a simple, easily customizable typst glossary inspired by [LaTeX glossaries package](https://www.ctan.org/pkg/glossaries) .
 You can see an example showing the different features in [`example.typ`](example/example.typ).